vpavlenko/web-2020/README.md

 ---
 Postgres? (ok, at least here there's no alternative)

-Reasoning: I want an RDBMS bc why disentangle denormalized Mongo crap if you only have one life?
+Reasoning: I want an RDBMS because why disentangle denormalized Mongo crap if you only have one life?
 Postgres is top-1 RDBMS.